 The board is responsible for overseeing the affairs of the company, with a view to creating sustainable value and profitable growth while managing risk.
-Our board, which has undergone significant renewal over the past several years with 56% of the directors having been members for fewer than six years and a chairman who has been in the position for less than five years is an engaged group of individuals with an effective mix of skills, experience and diversity to enable Superior to achieve its strategic objectives.
+Our board, which has undergone significant renewal over the past several years with 56% of the directors having been members for fewer than seven years and a chair who has been in the position for less than six years, is an engaged group of individuals with an effective mix of skills, experience and diversity to enable Superior to achieve its strategic objectives.

-Our corporate governance practices meet the guidelines of the Canadian Securities Administrators, and we regularly review and update them, as appropriate, when regulations change or best practices evolve.
-In 2018, our ISS Governance QualityScore improved from 4 to 1.
-You can read about our corporate governance practices and the activities of the board and board committees this year, starting on page 24.
+Our corporate governance practices meet the guidelines of the Canadian Securities Administrators, and we regularly review and update them, when regulations change or best practices evolve.
+In 2019, our overall Glass Lewis ESG score improved to an "Average Performer" and our ISS Social QualityScore improved from 8 to 5.
+You can read about our corporate governance practices and the activities of the board and its committees this year, starting on page 24.